 - Cheers Station チアーズ駅 at the top of a rope way.
 It is Diligence Gondola ディリジェンスゴンドラ.
 I think it’s listed as a station because the real skiing doesn’t start until above that station (?)

-- Gala-Yuzawa Station ガーラ湯沢駅: serving GALA YuzawaGALA Yuzawa, a ski and snowboard resort in Niigata Prefecture, just 80 minutes from Tokyo on the Joetsu Shinkansen.
+- Gala-Yuzawa Station ガーラ湯沢駅 serving GALA YuzawaGALA Yuzawa, a ski & snowboard resort in Niigata Prefecture, 80 minutes from Tokyo on the Joetsu Shinkansen.
 The station leads directly to the ski center.

 - Makino station マキノ駅: named after Makino townマキノ町 and the Makino Ski resort.